safe-events/venue-pwa-specs/README.md

 Specifications for a PWA to let venue owners scan participant tickets / pass and store their contact data.

-Users of the application are venue owners, who autenticates using their credentials (see [#stack-constraits](Stack Constraits) for more detail on the auth system).
+Users of the application are venue owners, who autenticates using their credentials (see Stack Constraits for more detail on the auth system).

 The application will consume a REST API for all operations.